 Currency risk exposure is based on the Company's worldwide business model.
 Currently premium income is collected only in CHF, EUR, GBP and USD, however due to the business model costs can be incurred in almost any currency.
 These foreign currency costs relate entirely to claims, commissions and fees.
-In 2020, most of these costs occur directly in one of the following eleven currencies (AED, AUD, BRL, CHF, CNY, EUR, GBP, HKD, MXN, SGD, THB and USD).
+In 2021, most of these costs occur directly in one of the following thirteen currencies (AED, AUD, BRL, CHF, CNY, EUR, GBP, HKD, JPY, MXN, SGD, THB and USD).

-The Company has set up a risk neutral Benchmark Portfolio to match the asset allocation to the technical provisions, effective from Q3 2015 onwards.
+The Company has set up a risk neutral Benchmark Portfolio to match the asset allocation to the technical provisions.